Radhikagarg933/Radhikagarg933/README.md

 💻 I am currently working on Full-Stack Development and Machine Learning projects.
 📚 I have a strong interest in programming, Data Structures & Algorithms, and software development.
-🚀 My goal is to build impactful and efficient software solutions.
+🚀 My goal is to build impactful solutions for real world problems.

 ---